 - Mobile app – Having a dedicated mobile app is not right for every business.
 Consumers have limited “real estate” on their phones for apps, and if interactions with your company are infrequent, they may not deem it worthwhile to install your app.
 But if you do have an app, it is essential to offer click-to-call-back so that customers can escalate to an agent conversation if needed.
 Sadly, most apps simply display their phone number on the “contact us” page.
 This is poor way to switch channels because all context with the customer is lost.

 - Plain-old phone calls – Yes these are still an important part of the channel mix.
 In some ways, live-agent conversations have gotten more critical.
 That’s because all of the “easy” interactions are now handled by self-serve channels.
 When customers call in, it is often because there is a serious issue.

 People typically think of call-backs as a great alternative to waiting on hold. (“Press 1 and you’ll be called back when it is your turn.”)
 But they also play a very important role in a successful multi-channel strategy.
 Namely, they allow customers to transition smoothly from any channel into a live agent conversation.
 Going back to the list above, the image below illustrates how call-backs can be used to allow “escalation” from each channel.

 Why is this so important?
 Because we know, at an instinctive level, why a live agent conversation stands apart: When you have a tough issue to discuss, when there is an urgent matter, when the other options have left you frustrated, we want to talk to another human to cut through it all.

 Adding escalation paths to all of your mobile-related channels may sound like a daunting task.
 But Fonolo’s cloud-based product allows you to exactly that, without any changes to your existing call center infrastructure.
-If your customer service strategy is not yet fully “mobile ready” we invite you to take a look at Fonolo and contact us for a live demo.
+If your customer service strategy is not yet fully “mobile ready” we invite you to take a look at Fonolo: view a short video or contact us for a live demo here.